 Here are some reasons you may see licking with your beardie.

 Like many reptiles, bearded dragons can gather air molecules to “smell” something with their tongues.

 They also use this to taste food to understand better what it is.

 If your bearded dragon interacts with something (especially something alive like you are!), chances are it will lick the object to get a better taste and smell of what it is.

-They want to gather information on it to see if the food is good to eat.
+They want to gather information to see if the food is good.

 Sensing Their Surroundings

 Bearded dragons may be omnivores, but their size makes them prey to many of the predators in the Australian desert.

 As such, beardies need to be aware of their surroundings and any predators in the area.

 Licking collects the smell of sensory data and helps them figure out what is in the vicinity.